 Luckily for people investing through those mainstream (employer-based or brokerage firm) accounts, they are working with a more limited selection of assets and numerous independent personal finance experts are producing content discussing drawdown strategies for these accounts.
-With self-directed accounts we are investing in a much broader range of assets, each with their own best distribution strategy.
-Plus, many of these investments (think start up investing through crowdfunding sites like Wefunder.com) are less commonly held in retirement accounts so less thinking and planning have likely been done on how to think about this investment in terms of a best time and way to “distribute” them.
+With self-directed accounts, we are investing in a much broader range of assets, each with their own best distribution strategy.
+Plus, many of these investments (think start-up investing through crowdfunding sites like Wefunder.com) are less commonly held in retirement accounts so less thinking and planning have likely been done on how to think about this investment in terms of the best time and way to “distribute” them.

 Barring anything unforeseen I am still twenty years away from taking a distribution from this account.
 To date I have no qualms about the investments I’ve made and how easily “distributable” they will be when I need them, but I do now think about this more before making an investment and hope to see more information and discussions appearing on this topic to educate me and others in the future.